lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 specified in creating the compute session are displayed.

 .. note::
-   Superadmins can view all compute session information currently running (or terminated) in the cluster, and users can view only the sessions they have created.
+   Superadmins can query all compute session information currently running (or terminated) in the cluster, and users can view only the sessions they have created.